 Identity Verification Requirements

-Protecting personal data requires verifying that DSAR requesters are authorized to receive the information:
+Protecting personal data requires verifying that DSAR requesters are authorized to receive the information, following structured identity verification processes for GDPR data requests:

 Reasonable Measures: GDPR requires “reasonable measures” to verify identity without creating excessive barriers to legitimate requests.

-Verification Methods: Common approaches including email confirmation, account authentication, and document verification.
+Verification Methods: Common approaches include id verification, such as using ID document checks and security questions, as well as email confirmation, account authentication, and document verification.

 Fraud Prevention: Balancing accessibility with protection against fraudulent requests that could lead to unauthorized data disclosure.